Luminous171/Project_1/README.md

 ### 1. Fulfillment of Project Requirements <a name="requirement"></a>

 - Pandas were used in the reading, cleaning and analysis of data
-- The Jupter notebook called "x" in this repo shows the data exploration and cleanup process
+- The Jupter notebook for data exploration and cleanup process: [Data Cleaning](https://github.com/Luminous171/Project_1/blob/main/Python_Files/clean_data_bases_v2020.13.10.ipynb)
-- The Jupyter notebook called "y" in this repo shows the final data analysis
+- The Jupyter notebook for the final data anlaysis:
 - The dashboard which can be accessed here "z" includes x number of interactive vizualizations
 - The presentation files can be found here: [Housing Analysis Slides](https://github.com/Luminous171/Project_1/blob/main/Presentation/The_American_Dream.pdf)
 - The new python library we used is DataCompy which helped us compare the contents of dataframes when cleaning and analyzing our data